 Another side effect of reviewing all of your fixed expenses might be that you start seeing some overlap.
 If you’ve got subscriptions to Netflix, Hulu, Sling, and MAX, cutting just one of those services might make sense if you’re looking to trim your fixed expenses.

 Non-recurring expenses can be harder to trim.
 After all, it’s not like you can negotiate down the price of your Costco membership, stop paying your water bill or tell your kids to stop wearing those pants that you’re 100% sure you put in the rag bag because they’re more hole than pants…

 Well, you can tell them that last one, but you’re still going to need to buy them new jeans anyway.
 With non-recurring expenses, it’s more about planning to make sure these expenses don’t feel like whammies when they hit.

 Planning for non-recurring expenses is done most effectively with multiple savings accounts.
 Having a savings account for each type of non-recurring expense means when that expense hits, your pulling from a savings account, not your monthly income.

-Bad news: You can’t.
-Well, not fully.
-That’s the nature of whammies.
-They are difficult to predict.
-However, the easiest way to soften the blow of a whammy is with an emergency savings account.
-This emergency savings account is a separate fund from the multiple accounts you’ve set up for your non-recurring expenses.
+But you can soften the blow of a whammy by setting up an emergency savings account that is completely separate from the multiple accounts you’ve set up for your non-recurring expenses.

-But that goes back to the reason why having a budget is so important.
-We often say that with budgets what we’re doing is planning for 80% of your expenses.
+We often say that with budgets, what we’re doing is planning for 80% of your expenses.
 We can’t plan for all 100%.
-It’s impossible.
-Life doesn’t work that way.
+That’s impossible because life doesn’t work that way.
 But if you’ve planned for 80%, the remaining 20% becomes far more manageable.